 That same year, Weinstein settled a sexual harassment claim from Rose McGowan.
 The settlement was undisclosed at the time, but the Times now reports he paid her $100,000 to "avoid litigation and buy peace."
 McGowan chose not to comment for the Times' article, but after it was published, she tweeted a call for allies to stand up for the myriad women now accusing Weinstein of harassment and assault.

-On Sunday, The Weinstein Company announced that Weinstein had been fired after more than a third of its all-male board stepped down and many of Weinstein lawyers and close advisers, including sexual assault advocate Lisa Bloom, began distancing themselves from him.
+Late in October 2017, The Weinstein Company announced that Weinstein had been fired after more than a third of its all-male board stepped down and many of Weinstein lawyers and close advisers, including sexual assault advocate Lisa Bloom, began distancing themselves from him.
 No charges have been filed against him as of this writing.